-If it’s you, yourself, who is struggling and you don’t know where to go for help, you can talk to one of your co-workers that you trust.
+If you’re struggling and don’t know where to go for help, talk to one of your co-workers that you trust.
 There are lots of resources (through the union) like the Employee Assistance Program and Behind the Scenes has loads of info on their website at [email protected]/mentalhealth.
 Sometimes a simple time-out can help – take a quick little walk outside, or, we all have one of these (hold up phone) and there are lots of 1 minute breathing exercises either on an app or on the web.

 For some of us, it’s hard to speak up.
 Either to someone you’re worried about or about your own issues.
 If it helps, you can come to me.
 Lastly, If you have an idea of how we can improve the situation here, and make it more mentally healthy, let us know.

 We want you to feel safe working here, both physically safe and psychologically safe.
-Working to protect your mental health is as important as protecting you from physical injury.
-I know that talking about mental health challenges is awkward and unless we can start a dialogue, it will stay awkward.
+Acknowledging your mental health is as important as protecting you from physical injury.
+I know there is a stigma around discussing mental health challenges but the best way to remove the stigma is to start a dialogue.

 Today is going to be long with a lot of stress and we’ve all been working long hours and we’re tired.
-If you don’t feel physically or mentally up to a particular task, don’t be embarrassed or ashamed to tell your supervisor or someone you trust.
+If you don’t feel physically or mentally up to a particular task, you may feel ashamed or embarrassed to tell your supervisor or someone you trust, but it’s important to reach out.
 Don’t put your life or others at risk.

 If you are feeling stressed, overwhelmed, or angry, take a 90 second time-out if it’s safe and walk away.
 That’s all it takes to reset your brain’s stress levels.
 We have to work closely with each other.
 If one of us is having any kind of difficulty, the safety of everyone depends on offering and asking for support.